-The holiday houses have been in operation for some six years now and they are proving particularly attractive to writers and academics: our returning guests all fall into this category.
-They offer a comfortable space (warm in winter) with wifi and proper desks/typing chairs: all the peace and comfort you could want indoors and plenty of local colour and interest when you open the door.
+The holiday houses have been in operation for 15 years now and they offer a comfortable space with all the peace and comfort you could want indoors and plenty of local colour and interest when you open the door.

 Many of our returning guests have made friends in the village and Capena is unique in offering a real opportunity to be part of local life in this laid-back, off-beat and friendly community.